Zxy-0830/font-changing/README.md

-# Click Here Web Application
+# Font-chaning Web Application

-**Click Here** is a simple web application designed to help IT students understand basic DOM manipulation and interactivity using HTML, CSS, and JavaScript.
+**Font-changing** is a simple web application designed to help IT students understand basic DOM manipulation and interactivity using HTML, CSS, and JavaScript.
 In this project, you can dynamically adjust the style of a heading by toggling text case, switching bold on/off, increasing or decreasing font size, changing font families, and resetting the styles to default.

 ## Project Overview